-A new Mastercard report – ‘Striving to Thrive: The state of play for UK micro and small businesses’ from the Centre for Economics and Business Research (Cebr), has highlighted a significant risk that the UK’s small and micro businesses could miss out on an estimated £827 billion growth opportunity over the next five years if they are not supported to digitise.
+A Mastercard report from 2021 – ‘Striving to Thrive: The state of play for UK micro and small businesses’ from the Centre for Economics and Business Research (Cebr), highlighted a significant risk that the UK’s small and micro businesses could miss out on an estimated £827 billion growth opportunity over the next five years if they are not supported to digitise.

 For your startup, the right technology can help you to manage your team properly, boost overall productivity, and ultimately get the most from every project, while saving time and money.
 Moreover, choosing the wrong tech stack could jeopardise your entire company’s success.